It is

 Mix

-together one part cement to eight parts building sand for a dry
+together one part cement to eight parts building sand

-sand and cement mix.
-Spread this evenly ensuring that the mix
+for a dry sand and cement mix.
+Spread this evenly

-sits approx. 4 cm in depth.
-Now, rake this to a level.
+ensuring that the mix sits approx. 4 cm in depth.
+Now,

 Step 4:

-Starting from one corner
+Starting from

-and working outward, lay the slabs by tapping down on the centre
+one corner and working outward, lay the slabs by tapping

-of each slab with a rubber mallet.
-Using a spirit level, ensure
+down on the centre of each slab with a rubber mallet.

-all the slabs are square, level and firmly butted together for a
+level and firmly butted together for a solid base.

-Step 5:
+Step

-The completed base
+The

-should now be level and square.
-Do one final check with a long
+completed base should now be level and square.
+Do one

-straight edge to check if the base is level from each corner,
+base is level from each corner, and also measure the

-and also measure the diagonals to finally check the base is
+diagonals to finally check the base is square.
+Brush off

-hinder the leveling of the shed.
+leveling of the shed.
 The result is a smooth, sound,

 level base.
-The perfect foundation for the construction of a
+The perfect foundation for the construction

 • Tape measure